 For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

-Bitstream: A bitstream that conforms to a video encoding format and certain Operation Point.
+Bitstream: A sequence of bits that conforms to a specific video encoding format and aligns with a certain Operation Point.

+Chroma: a sample array or single sample representing one of the two colour difference signals related to the primary colours, represented by the symbols Cb and Cr.

+Hero Eye: The default eye in a stereo (stereoscopic) video pair, often determined by tags set by the cameras used to capture the video.

+Luma: a sample array or single sample representing the monochrome signal related to the primary colours (denoted with the symbol Y),

-Operation Point: A collection of discrete combinations of different content formats including spatial and temporal resolutions, colour mapping, transfer functions, etc. and the encoding format.
+Operation Point: A collection of discrete combinations of different content formats, including spatial and temporal resolutions, colour mapping, transfer functions, and the encoding format.

-Receiver: A receiver that can decode and render any bitstream that is conforming to a certain Operation Point.
+Receiver: A device capable of decodeing and rendering any bitstream that is conforming to a certain Operation Point.

 ===== CHANGE =====